 It’s a cold November evening, pouring down outside and I am sat on the sofa after spending all day doing homework.
 As much as I love Autumn this time of year always drags, as it’s too wintery to be Autumn but it’s not festive and Christmas time yet.
-Mocks are around the corner, and this week has been pretty challenging to say the least.
-So I’m very much missing Florida and the sun on my face every day like I had back in July.
+So I’m very much missing Miami and the sun on my face every day like I had back in July.
 When I travelled to the US earlier in the year, my blog hadn’t launched however I always had the fact that I could share these photos in the back of my mind, so I had my camera out constantly and was always snapping away trying to get the perfect shot.

 For a few days when we were travelling, I had the amazing opportunity to go to Miami, which I am very grateful for.
 Miami is most certainly the place of sun, sea and sand, but I can equally see why it’s know as one of Americas biggest party cities.
 The day lasts 24 hours there, and nothing ever seems to slow down.
 Honestly, I was apprehensive to go to Miami because I thought it would make me feel like a small fish in a very large (and very beautiful) pond, however everyone had their own vibe and it was probably one of the most inspiring places I have ever travelled to.
 I came away feeling very tired, but very refreshed and also bursting with new ideas.